schalkje/devman/README.md

 Hey fellow devs,

-This is my personal collection of quick fixes, cheatsheets, and reminders for common developer problems.
+This is my personal collection of quick fixes, cheat sheets, and reminders for common developer problems.
 I built this for myself to save time on repetitive issues, but you're welcome to pick and choose — copy, fork, or contribute if you find it useful.

 ## What's Here